020monkey/LARRYCHATTER/README.md

 Generate an API Token.
 Again, a pretty easy task.
 - A Linux VM and a Windows 7/8/10 VM with Python3 installed on both the machines.

-## Guide to get it running in 9 easy steps:
+## Guide to test the PoC in 9 easy steps:
 Install the required Python dependencies on both machines.

 ```